USS Surprise (PG-63): US Navy

 Heliotrope was transferred to the U.S. Navy at Hull, England, on 24 March 1942, one of a group of corvettes transferred to the U.S. Navy under reverse Lend-Lease.
 She was commissioned as USS Surprise the same day.
 She was delivered with British radars and armament installed, and over the course of her U.S. Navy service was gradually converted to U.S. standards.
 The 4 in gun was mounted forward, the 3 in gun aft.

-Surprise sailed from Lisahally Co.
-Londonderry, Northern Ireland on 24 April 1942 to escort a convoy to Boston, Massachusetts.
+Surprise sailed from Lisahally, County Londonderry, Northern Ireland on 24 April 1942 to escort a convoy to Boston, Massachusetts.
 After an overhaul, she proceeded south and for the remainder of 1942 escorted convoys in the Caribbean Sea, principally between Trinidad and Guantanamo Bay, Cuba.
 In January 1943, she extended her range into the South Atlantic and, into 1944, performed escort runs between Trinidad and Recife, Brazil.

 Surprise then returned to the United States.
 In May 1944, she returned to the North Atlantic and, until after the end of World War II in Europe in May 1945, rotated between Newfoundland, Greenland, and Iceland convoy runs and weather patrol duty.

 Surprise was decommissioned on 20 August 1945 at Chatham, England, returned to the Royal Navy on 26 August, and struck from the Naval Vessel Register on 17 September.